web3-authn/tatchi/packages/passkey/src/core/WebAuthnManager/LitComponents/TxTree/README.md

-# TooltipTxTree (Lit)
+# TxTree (Lit)

 Pure presentational tree used inside the embedded tooltip.
 No internal state; renders from inputs.

 ## Inputs
 - node: Root `TreeNode` (folder or file) to render.
 Use `open: true` to expand nodes by default.
 - depth: Number (0 for top-level rendering inside tooltip).
-- tooltipTreeStyles: `TooltipTreeStyles` object with per-section CSS overrides.
+- txTreeStyles: `TxTreeStyles` object with per-section CSS overrides.

 ## CSS Variable Mapping
-- TooltipTxTree maps `tooltipTreeStyles` onto CSS custom properties on the host.
+- TxTree maps `txTreeStyles` onto CSS custom properties on the host.
 - Variable naming: `--w3a-tree__<section>__<property>` (both section and property are kebab-cased).

 Examples